Kirby Cane: Geography

 According to the 2021 census, Kirby Cane has a total population of 449 people which demonstrates an increase from the 434 people listed in the 2011 census.

 All Saints' Church

 Kirby Cane's parish church dates from the medieval period and is one of Norfolk's 124 remaining round-tower churches.
-All Saints' is located on Wash Lane and has been Grade I listed since 1960.
+All Saints' is on Wash Lane, towards the north of the parish, and has been Grade I listed since 1960.
 The church is open once a month for Sunday service and is part of the Waveney Marshlands Benefice.

-All Saints' has a Fourteenth Century font and a brass memorial plaque.
+All Saints' has a 14th-century font and a brass memorial plaque.

 Governance

+The first tier of local government is Kirby Cane & Ellingham Parish Council.

 Kirby Cane is part of the electoral ward of Ditchingham & Earsham for local elections and is part of the district of South Norfolk.

 The village's national constituency is Waveney Valley which has been represented by the Green Party's Adrian Ramsay MP since 2024.

 War Memorial

 Kirby Cane's war memorial is a set of marble plaques in All Saints' Church which lists the following names for the First World War: